Healthy Woman

 • Be uninsured for breast or cervical cancer treatment

-• Be diagnosed with breast or cervical cancer or a qualifying pre-cancerous condition of the cervix
+• Be diagnosed with breast or cervical cancer or a qualifying pre-cancerous condition of the breast or cervix

 Your HealthyWoman Provider

 If you live in Snyder, Union, Northumberland, Mifflin or Juniata County, your HealthyWoman provider is Family Planning Plus.
-Please call one of our offices for an appointment.
+However, women who live in any PA county can receive HealthyWoman Program services at Family Planning Plus Please call one of our offices for an appointment.

 Lewisburg (570) 523-3600